tanjeffreyz/planit/src/resources/templates/readme_template.md

         <pre>https://github.com/{your_username}/{repository_name}/settings/secrets/actions</pre>
     </li>
     <li>
-        Create two new GitHub secrets (one for your username, one for your password) for each homework platform you use.
+        For each homework platform you use, create two new GitHub secrets: one for your username, one for your password.
         A new secret can be created by clicking <a href="#"><img src="docs/new_repo_secret.png" height="20px" /></a>.
         For the secrets' names, you may only use the ones listed below.
         <a href="https://docs.github.com/en/actions/security-guides/encrypted-secrets"><b>Click here to learn more about GitHub secrets</b></a>.